yuyang339/cs140e-21spr/labs/0-blink/README.md

      the pi --- ***DISCONNECT***!
 Sometimes devices have manufacturing errors (welcome to hardware), sometimes you've made a mistake.
      Any of these can lead to frying the device or, in the worst case, your laptop.
-So don't assume you have a safety net: its up to you to avert disaster.
+So don't assume you have a safety net: it's up to you to avert disaster.

   3. While the pi has its own unique features, it's also like all other